fnalacceleratormodeling/synergia2/docs/sphinx-src/simulation.rst

 simulation module
 =================
-The simulation module needs a description
+The simulation module contains the classes necessary to perform a simulation of a Bunch traversing a Lattice.

 ---------
 Classes